Keith Lowe argues that in history, there is no weapon quite so powerful as a good statistic.

-As Elizabeth II celebrates 60 years on the throne, Ian Bradley looks at the fundamentally religious nature of monarchy and the persistence of its spiritual aspects in a secular age.
+Ian Bradley looks at the fundamentally religious nature of monarchy and the persistence of its spiritual aspects in a secular age.

 In the summer of 1941 a collection of paintings by serving members of the London Fire Brigade was exhibited in the United States.
 Anthony Kelly describes the success of a little-known propaganda campaign celebrating Britain’s ‘spirit of civilian heroism’.